soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 (.) :: (String -> Structure) -> (String -> String) -> (String -> Structure)
 ```

-And removed the two arguments when we apply the function:
+And removed the two arguments when we applied the function:

 ```hs
 Structure . el "p" :: String -> Structure